ebtesamali/AI-Visually-Impaired-Assitance-System-/README.md

 # AI Visually Impaired Assitance System
 AI system for helping visually impaired fully support Arabica language

-in this project, we  used computer vision and voice recognition techniques to guide visually impaired users to find the objects they need during their daily routines via object detection and recognition.
-Vocal user commands and responses are also generated vocally in Arabic. the proposed method consists of 3 modules:
+This project was designed to help visually impaired users navigate their daily routines more easily.
+We used computer vision and voice recognition techniques to detect and recognize objects that the user needs, such as their phones or kitchen items.
+Additionally, vocal commands from the user were recognized in Arabic, with responses also generated vocally in Arabic for added convenience.
+This technology provides a much needed assistive tool for those with visual impairments so they can complete everyday tasks without difficulty or assistance from another person. the proposed method consists of 3 modules:
 * object detection
 * speech-to-text